-- close all doors - using the drop test pendant UP pushbutton drive the loading unit to a height of 10 feet, this process by-passes the down over-travel limit switch - set the main switch on the onboard control panel to the "OFF" position - remove the cable of the DROP TEST PENDANT from the onboard control panel and re-install the jumper plug - set the main switch the onboard control panel to "ON" position; - press and release the emergency pushbuttons found on the control panels, open and close the access doors of the loading unit and of the base enclosure, open and close the folding platform used to mount the anchors; with each one of these operations you must hear the main contactor go on and off inside the electrical control panel onboard the loading unit - while in "ERECTION" mode, try and press the INCREASE FLOOR pushbutton on the control panel, while implementing each one of the following one at a time, pressing the emergency pushbutton, keeping an access door of the loading unit open, keeping the anchor assembly platform open
+- Press and release the emergency pushbuttons found on the control panels and of on the keyboards, open and close the access doors of the loading unit and of the base enclosure, open and close the folding platform used to mount the anchors; with each one of these operations, you must hear the main contactor go on and off inside the electrical control panel onboard the loading unit. - Try and press the UP pushbutton on the control keyboard, while implementing each one of the following one at a time, pressing the emergency pushbutton, keeping an access door of the loading unit open, keeping the anchor assembly platform open.

-In each one of these conditions, the machine must not move in any way, otherwise, shutdown it and immediately contact BETA MAX technical support.
+In each of these conditions, the machine must not move in any way, otherwise shut it down and immediately contact BETA MAX, Inc technical support.

-- restore all the machine's operating conditions and press the INCREASE FLOOR pushbutton on the onboard control panel for a short while, the cabin will move in this direction stopping when the pushbutton is released; - implement the same operation but press the DECREASE FLOOR pushbutton; ensure that the machine stops correctly on the downward end-of-travel pad; - implement this operation two or three times, checking the constant behavior of the machine. - At this point, if the checks have been positive, start the assembly stage.
+- Restore all the machine's operating conditions and press the UP pushbutton on the control keyboard for a short while, the cabin will move in this direction stopping when the pushbutton is released. - Implement the same operation but press the DOWN pushbutton; ensure that the machine stops correctly on the downward end-of-travel pad. - Implement this operation two or three times, checking the constant behavior of the machine. - At this point, if the checks have been positive, start the assembly stage.

-The operations described below are intrinsically more dangerous, usually having substantial heights in respect to the ground; extreme caution is recommended in carrying out each operation and unconditional conformity with all the rules and warnings stipulated below
+The operations described below are intrinsically more dangerous, usually having substantial heights in respect to the ground; extreme caution is recommended in carrying out each operation and unconditional conformity with all the rules and warnings stipulated below.

-In order to carry out the installation process of the machine, it is obligatory to wear all the individual protection gear, as expected; all procedures must be strictly complied with and also in the same chronological order as given in this manual; and solely persons who have been properly trained and specifically authorized must carry out operations.
+To carry out the installation process of the machine, it is necessary to wear all the individual protection gear, as expected; all procedures must be strictly complied with and also in the same chronological order as given in this manual; and solely persons who have been properly trained and specifically authorized must carry out operations.
 The safety of the persons who carry out operations may be seriously put at risk by the total or partial non-compliance with the instructions given until now in respect to the correct preparation of the machine and the site where it is installed.